-Services that are covered for you What you must pay when you get these services in-network and out-of-network UnitedHealthcare Healthy at Home Post-discharge program With UnitedHealthcare Healthy at Home, the following benefits are available up to 30 days following all inpatient hospital and skilled nursing facility (SNF) stays, at no cost to you.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network qualifying condition, such as diabetes, and meet all applicable plan coverage criteria.
+Contact us for details.
+UnitedHealthcare Healthy at Home Post-discharge program With UnitedHealthcare Healthy at Home, the following benefits are available up to 30 days following all inpatient hospital and skilled nursing facility (SNF) stays, at no cost to you.
 Call Customer Service for more information, to request a referral after each discharge and to use your benefits. \$0 copayment for covered services provided by approved vendors.
 Home-delivered meals Receive 28 home-delivered meals when referred by your plan.
 The first meal delivery may take up to 72 hours after you place your order.
 Restrictions, limitations and exclusions apply, including shipping and other requirements.
-Non-emergency transportation Receive 12 one-way trips to and from medically related appointments and the pharmacy, up to 50 miles per trip, when referred by your plan.
-New referrals are required after each discharge.
+Non-emergency transportation Receive 12 one-way trips to and from medically related appointments and the pharmacy, up to 50 miles per trip, when referred by your plan. •New referrals are required after each discharge.
 If you have been recently discharged from the hospital or a SNF and would like a referral, call the number on your UnitedHealthcare member ID card.
 Trips must be to or from plan-approved medically related appointments or locations, limited to ground transportation only.
-Mileage reimbursement is available on request (arrangements must be made in advance).
-Each one-way trip must not exceed 50 miles.
+Mileage reimbursement is available on request (arrangements must be made in advance). •Each one-way trip must not exceed 50 miles.
 A trip is considered one-way and a round trip is considered 2 trips.
-This benefit cannot be used for emergency related trips.
-Drivers do not have medical training.
-In case of an